FINMA as Regulator of the Banking Sector

 Banks with a balance sheet amount of at least CHF250 billion, of which the total foreign commitment amounts to at least CHF10 billion, or with a total foreign commitment of at least CHF25 billion, are further required to hold an extended countercyclical buffer of up to 2.5%.
 Furthermore, FINMA may require a bank to hold additional capital if the minimum regulatory capital and capital buffer do not ensure an appropriate level of security in view of the specific risks faced by the bank.
 Finally, a non-systemic bank must maintain a minimum leverage ratio of 3% based on Tier 1 capital and its unweighted exposures (total exposure).

 There are additional requirements for SIBs, which must hold enough regulatory capital to continue their operations even if they incur large losses (going concern capital) and must provide additional loss-absorbing funds (gone concern capital).
-The going and gone concern requirements comprise together the bank's total loss-absorbing capacity (TLAC).
+The going and gone concern requirements together comprise the bank's total loss-absorbing capacity (TLAC).
 The going concern capital requirements for SIBs consist of the following elements: